← OlongoAfrica Black Orpheus Revisited · Est. November 2024 All Published Work

 The Beier Years

-No. 1 – No. 22 · 1957–1967
+No. 1–22 · 1957–1967

 The founding run.
 Edited by Ulli Beier with Janheinz Jahn, Ṣóyínká, Okigbo, and others.
-Covers designed by Susanne Wenger and Georgina Beier.
+Covers by Susanne Wenger and Georgina Beier.
 Complete set of 22 issues.

 Open in Drive →